rismay/bk-curriculum/learning-objectives.md

 * SWBAT apply twitter bootstrap, HTML5 boilerplate, and CSS resets to expedite their frontend design experience, while also being able to articulate the tradeoffs these tools introduce.

+###WEB DESIGN

+* SWBAT define the terms 'progressive enhancement' and 'graceful degradation' and articulate, at a high level, the best practices that compose these guiding principles.

+* SWBAT identify responsive web design patterns (fluid grid, @media queries, collapsing navbars) and have a high-level understanding of their implementation.

+* SWBAT articulate the specific and unique concerns introduced by designing for mobile devices (javascript support, character encoding, performance) and have a high-level understanding of their implementation (user agent sniffing, offline caching).

 ###SASS

 * SWBAT employ SASS as a tool to create maintainable, modular stylesheets by using the variable and mixin features.